-Once you have identified all of the data, files and other information sources that must be preserved, notices must be issued to the employees of Cold Reality that are responsible for or otherwise possess the data or files, or are responsible for the content of an information source such as a database or web site.
+Once you have identified all of the data, files and other information sources that must be preserved, notices must be issued to all of the employees of Cold Reality that are responsible for or otherwise possess the data or files, or are responsible for the content of an information source such as a database or web site.
 If you suspect that relevant information that has been deleted from the company's computers may exist on back-up tapes, you must consider whether you need to preserve the current back-up tapes by taking them out of the back-up rotation.
-The Preservation Notices should generally describe the nature of the lawsuit, the relevant time periods (if known), and the subject matters of the documents, emails, files or other data that must be preserved.
+The Preservation Notices should generally describe the nature of the lawsuit, and the relevant time periods (if known) However, it should specifically describe the subject matters of the documents, emails, files or other data that must be preserved.
 For example, in the case of Make Believe's lawsuit against Cold Reality, the Preservation Notice will instruct employees to save all documents concerning the development and marketing of the Sue Me game show and all documents concerning the Court Fun game show.
 In addition, the Preservation Notices should ask employees to immediately identify others in the company with knowledge of the issues raised by the lawsuit.
 The notices should be sent via email and hardcopy, with return receipts and follow-up telephone calls to confirm their receipt and understanding of the Notice.
+With the heightened attention being given to electronic discovery, it should also specifically address the intent to preserve potentially relevant electronic documents and data.
+This Notice could prevent costly and potentially case-dispositive spoliation.
+Follow-up to insure actual compliance with the Notice is essential, if not mandatory.

 Regarding employees who have left the company, but who may have generated relevant information during their tenure, steps should be taken immediately to locate the hardware used by those employees, and if their machine and hard drive were wiped and recycled, the dates of those events should be documented.
+Inquire whether Cold Reality, Inc. has a policy about preserving outgoing employees' documents and data, as well as their equipment.